When

 Registration Fees

-Note that the Unconference is a non-profit, community-driven event.
+Please note that the Unconference is a non-profit, community-driven event.
 To help cover venue, meals, and materials, we charge a reduced participation fee of 200 € for students and PhD candidates, and 300 € for all other participants.

 Travel & Accommodation